 Perception is the way one's eyes see the world and one's mind interpret it.
-The reality is the result of what a group of people agrees to call real.

 One’s perception matters because it affects on how you are going to respond to “what happened.”
 What "really" happened is irrelevant.
 It is only your perception of what happened that is relevant, and therefore how you are going to respond to "what happened."
 Solutions are forward thinking, because out of dated perception is like time glue that keeps you still while the rest of the world moves on which creates another problem-resentment and more negative thinking.
 Perception only affects how we interact with the world while "the world" always reacts in "its own manner," regardless of one's perception, at least until that perception is shared and others choose to interact with the world in similar accordance to it; thereby "affecting the world.
 Because many people avoid reality and put their own perception of it in its place.
 Some of the reality are indeed subjective.